CakeDC/users/Docs/Documentation/Authentication.md

     }
 }
 ```

-- Add this to your config/users.php file to change the authentication service loader:
+Add the following to your ``config/users.php`` configuration to change the authentication service loader:

 ```php
 'Auth.Authentication.serviceLoader' => \App\Loader\AppAuthenticationServiceLoader::class,